Homestead Poultry

 • April-May: herbal wormer tonic

-• July: springs of mint and frozen berries in the water as cooling supplements
+• July: sprigs of mint and frozen berries in the water as cooling supplements

 Simple natural chicken keeping on the homestead is beneficial for both your flock and for you!
 Of course, raising chickens naturally includes way more than just the herbs, supplements, coop maintenance, and holistic remedies I mentioned here.
-However, by knowing how to simply use some of these more complicated natural remedies, you can help promote health and productivity in your homestead flock!
+However, by knowing how to simplify these 5 areas of raising chickens naturally, you can help promote health and productivity in your homestead flock!

 Raising chickens naturally isn’t the only part of sustainable homesteading!
 Join us on our modern pioneer journey as we learn to become more self-sufficient!
 And don’t forget to check out the awesome resources we have available in The Trading Post to help you become a modern pioneer!